MapsPeople/docs/src/content/directions/directions-renderer/directions-renderer-android.md

 ## Controlling the Visible Segments on the Directions Renderer

-As previously mentioned, the route object is seperated into objects of `RouteLeg`.
-Each leg is again separated into objects of `RouteStep`.
+As previously mentioned, the route object is seperated into objects of `MPRouteLeg`.
+Each leg is again separated into objects of `MPRouteStep`.
 Unless the Route only contains one Leg, the Directions Renderer does not allow the full Route to be rendered all at once.
-A specific segment of the route can be rendered by setting the `routeLegIndex` on the `MPDirectionsRenderer`
+A specific segment of the route can be rendered by setting the `legIndex` on the `MPDirectionsRenderer`

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>